hatchet-player/Hatchet/doc/PACKAGING.md

 ##### ```CMAKE_INSTALL_LIBDIR``` (PATH)

-You can specify the path where Tomahawk install the libs.
+You can specify the path where Hatchet install the libs.
 This is very helpful to support multilib on linux machines.

 ##### ```CMAKE_SKIP_RPATH``` (boolean) (default: OFF)